 These 10 weird, wacky-yet-effective fixes for cleaning toilet bowls really work.
 Give them a try and discover how you don't have to use harsh, expensive chemicals to keep your toilet clean.

 01 of 10

 It may sound like an urban legend, but plenty of folks swear that Coke dissolves toilet rust rings.
-Here's how: Pour a full can around the rim so that it fully coats the bowl, then let it sit for at least an hour to allow the acids in the soda to break down the stains.
+Here's how: Pour a full can around the rim so that it fully coats the bowl, then let it sit for at least an hour to allow the soda to break down the stains.
 Scrub with a toilet brush, then flush.
 If this isn't effective, it may be time for Tip #2.

 02 of 10